 Fees Are Not Required

 The Bitcoin transaction fees are paid by people called senders.
 Now, miners are able to choose which transaction they process first.
 There are several options from which to choose and many miners work as a part of a large pool.
 The pool of miners works together to decide which blocks they work on.
-Therefore, the usual trend is that the higher the Bitcoin transaction fees are for a given transaction, those blocks are going to be worked on first.
-In this sense, senders are not required to post a fee for every block; however, that block is going to sit there for a while.
-The higher the Bitcoin transaction fees are, the greater the chance of that block getting worked on first.
+Therefore, the usual trend is that the higher the Bitcoin transaction fees are for a given transaction, those transactions are going to be worked on first.
+In this sense, senders are not required to post a fee for every transaction; however, that transaction is going to sit there for a while if there is no available space in the next Bitcoin block.
+The higher the Bitcoin transaction fees are, the greater the chance of that transaction added to the next block.
 In this manner, the miners are looking for ways to maximize their income based on Bitcoin transaction fees.
 Bitcoin is based on the concept of scarcity.

 The Calculation of Bitcoin Transaction Fees

 There are lots of people who are out there trying to figure out how they can post Bitcoin transaction fees.
 In the end, this is an exercise of trial and error.
 There are wallets out there that will do the calculation for people.
-This calculation is usually based on the amount of traffic that is going through a certain place.
-Then, the algorithm is looking at how quickly a job might get picked up depending on the size of the Bitcoin transaction fees.
-If a block at a certain fee gets picked up right away, then the Bitcoin transaction fees probably don’t have to go much higher than this given number.
-If there is a set of Bitcoin transaction fees for a given block that sits there for a while, this is probably too low.
+This calculation is usually based on the amount of traffic at a given time, or the amount of space left in the blocks.
+If a transaction at a certain fee gets picked up right away, then the Bitcoin transaction fees probably don’t have to go much higher than this given number.
+If there is a set of Bitcoin transaction fees for a given transaction that sits there for a while, this is probably too low.

 A Matter of Luck

-The world of Bitcoin is changing rapidly; however, Bitcoin transaction fees are sure to continue to play a role.
+Bitcoin is changing rapidly; however, Bitcoin transaction fees are sure to continue to play a role.
 For the world of Bitcoin to survive, the miners need to be incentivized for the work they put in.
 This is why Bitcoin transaction fees are so essential.
-There is already an algorithm out there that governs where and how Bitcoin transaction fees are set.